Cold Isostatic Press (CIP)

 How To Get a Benchtop CIP?

-If you need a custom CIP please email firstname.lastname@example.org with the subject "CIP Inquiry".
+You can check out our standard 20,000 psi and 40,000 psi CIP systems online using the links above then either order online or send us an email for a quote if ordering by PO.
+If you have custom CIP requirements please email firstname.lastname@example.org with the subject "CIP Inquiry".
 Please include the sample size you will be pressing and the maximum pressure to be used.

 An simplified schematic is shown here for conceptual understanding only